 When I raised this issue with Hugh Evans of local Dexter agent, Melbourne Trailer & Caravan Supplies, he emphasised that DSC is an accepted way of enhancing the safety of already optimally stable caravans.
 The company does not see it as a way of compensating for poor design, mismatched systems, or incorrect loading.
 It is refreshing to note that Dexter’s claims are thus less than that of some of its users!

 Regarding Dexter’s differential braking, AL-KO’s Brad Hooper advised RV Daily that AL-KO believes the best option in an emergency situation is to brake all wheels (rather than individual sides) as this wipes off speed and stopping distance in the shortest possible time period.
-For their intended purpose these systems (generically known as Electronic Stability Control – or ESC) assist rigs recover from many situations that no driver – not matter how skilled – can possibly hope to do.
+For their intended purpose, these systems (generically known as Electronic Stability Control – or ESC) assist rigs to recover from many situations that no driver – no matter how skilled – can possibly hope to do.
 It is for this reason that some insurers now offer a discount if any of the systems mentioned in this article are correctly fitted.

-Whilst Dexter specifically warns against this, there is seemingly a risk of makers or owners of caravans of sub-optimal stability – or towed by an inappropriate vehicle relying on any of these systems, rather than addressing stability issues at source.
+Whilst Dexter specifically warns against this, there is seemingly a risk of makers or owners of caravans of sub-optimal stability – or towed by an inappropriate vehicle relying on any of these systems, rather than addressing stability issues at the source.
 They can lull owners into a sense of misplaced security.
 But for situations that truly reflect their intended purpose and installed in an appropriate caravan towed by an adequate tow vehicle (in my opinion) these systems are of considerable value.